brophdawg11/vue-dummy-published-component/README.md

 #### Things to Add

 * Add some docs for how users can file issues and contribute back to your open-source components.
 Check out the [Mozilla Science Lab Post](https://mozillascience.github.io/working-open-workshop/contributing/) for ideas and examples
-* Don't forget to host your Storybook somewhere so users can access it.  [gitHub Pages](https://pages.github.com/) is one potential solution.
+* Don't forget to host your Storybook somewhere so users can access it.
+[GitHub Pages](https://pages.github.com/) is one potential solution.

 ### Usage